-Grapevine Events are under strict kosher supervision StarK
+Grapevine Events are under strict kosher supervision of Vaad Of Queens.

-We have two seperate facilities.
+We have two separate facilities.
 Our events are Glatt Kosher and Cholov Yisroel.

 The Jewish religion incorporates within its tenets a regimen of dietary laws.
 These laws determine which food is acceptable and in conformity with Jewish Law.
 The word kosher is an adaptation of the Hebrew word meaning fit or proper.
 It refers to foodstuffs that meet the dietary requirements of Jewish Law.